 Early Notables of the Javens family (pre 1700)

-More information is included under the topic Early Javens Notables in all our PDF Extended History products and printed products wherever possible.
+Another 161 words (12 lines of text) are included under the topic Early Javens Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Javens family to Ireland